Practical, operator-level guides for every stage of an LA multifamily transaction. Written by Michael Sterman — .

 You inherited an apartment building.
 You are not in the real estate business.
 Your parent or relative was — they understood the rent roll, the tenants, the capital schedule,…

-LA RSO-covered landlords who need to vacate units have two primary tools: a voluntary buyout (tenant agrees, signs agreement, leaves with cash) or a no-fault eviction with…
+Relocation Assistance — Which Strategy When?
+LA RSO-covered landlords who need to vacate units have two primary tools: a voluntary buyout (tenant agrees, signs agreement,…

 Most LA multifamily sales that go sideways go sideways for the same reasons.
 Not unusual reasons.
 Not market-driven reasons.
 The same six mistakes, repeating transaction after…